Accessible Learning Center (ALC) Residential Accommodations

 Hygiene and Cleanliness:

-Service animals and ESAs must be clean.
-Daily grooming and occasional baths should be utilized to keep animal odor to a minimum.
-Adequate flea prevention and control must be maintained.
-If an animal’s odor is offensive to other individuals, the owner will be directed to bathe the animal before returning to the facility.
-Repeated occurrences may result in the animal being temporarily barred from the facility until steps are taken to comply with the rules regarding cleanliness.
+Service animals and ESAs must be kept clean through regular grooming and bathing to keep animal odor to a minimum.
+If an animal’s odor becomes offensive, the owner must bathe the animal before the animal can return to the facility.
+Repeated issues may lead to the animal being temporarily barred from the facility until steps are taken to comply with the rules regarding cleanliness.
+Flea prevention must be maintained.
+Owners are responsible for cleaning up after their animals and must use designated areas for toileting.
+If a disability prevents clean-up, the owner must inform the Accessible Learning Center (ALC) so the ALC can work with the individual with a disability on reasonable modifications to this rule.

 Control: